Gre-mie/fight_game/README.md

 ## Run the game

-Because I'm continuing work on the game some setup is needed to play a working version.<br/>
+Because I'm continuing work on the game, some setup is needed to play a working version.<br/>
 After cloneing the repo run `setup.sh`.<br/>
 `setup.sh` will branch off the last working release and switch to that branch.
 The new branch name will be simular to `release_v0.1.0`.
 Setup will only need to be run when you update the cloned repo.